nx-lr/32chars-js/README.md

 - `defaultQuote` - Quoting style to fall back to, if smart quoting is enabled.
 One of `single`, `double`, or `back tick`.
 The default is `double`.
 - `'objectQuote'` - Whether to quote keys inside objects and which quotes to use. `'none'` skips quoting identifier keys, so sequences of `_` and `$` will not be quoted.
 If `calc` is selected, all the keys will be quoted inside square brackets.
 The default is `'none'`; options are `'none'`, `'single'`, `'double'` or `'calc'`.
 - `smartQuote` - Whether or not to enable "smart" quoting; choosing quotes with the least number of escapes.
 If disabled, all strings inside the output, including object keys, will be quoted to `defaultQuote` and `objectQuote`.
 The default is `true`.
 - `tokenLength` - Maximum length of a tokenized substring, inclusive of punctuation.
-All tokens will thus be split into the desired lngth.
+All tokens will thus be split into the desired length.
 The default is `64`.
 - `delimiter` - Which character to use to delimit `BigInt`-hashed substrings or character sets.
 The default is `','`.
 - `rangeDelimiter` - Which character to use to delimit ranges that `BigInt`-hashed character sets.
 The default is `'-'`.
 - `wrapInIIFE` - Whether to wrap the obfuscated code in an anonymous function call, using the `Function` constructor.
 The default is `false`.